-Complaints about Academies and Free Schools
+Complaints about Academies, Free Schools, Studio Schools and University Technical Colleges

-Whilst they are required to have a complaints procedure in place, Academies and Free Schools operate independently of the Local Authority.
-Accordingly, the Local Authority is unable to investigate complaints regarding Academies and Free Schools, even if your complaint relates to Special Educational Needs provision.
-If you have a complaint about an Academy or Free School which has not been satisfactorily resolved through its complaints procedure, you should contact the Education Funding Agency.
-The contact details for the Education Funding Agency are as follows:
+Whilst they are required to have a complaints procedure in place, these types of schools operate independently of the Local Authority.
+Accordingly, the Local Authority is unable to investigate complaints regarding these types of schools, even if your complaint relates to Special Educational Needs provision.
+If you have a complaint about one of these schools which has not been satisfactorily resolved through its complaints procedure, you should contact the Education Funding Agency:

-Academies Central Unit (Academy Complaints), Education Funding Agency Earlsdon Park, 53-55 Butts Road Coventry, CV1 3BH
+Academies Central Unit (Academy Complaints) Education Funding Agency Earlsdon Park 53-55 Butts Road Coventry CV1 3BH Email: academyquestions@efa.education.gov.uk

-Email: academyquestions@efa.education.gov.uk